Ragtime (film): Filming

 Principal photography took place in 1980 over twenty weeks, divided between the U.S. and London.
 Ten days were spent filming on the Lower East Side of New York City, with additional days in uptown Manhattan.
 Seven weeks of filming covered various locations in Westchester, New York, the state of Connecticut, and along the New Jersey shore.
 Shepperton Studios in London constructed significant sets, including a meticulous reproduction of a six-and-a-half-acre stretch of Madison Avenue c.
 1900 and the formal façade and lush interiors of the J. P. Morgan Library.
 St. Mary's Episcopal Church in Harlem, New York, served as the backdrop for Sarah's funeral scene.
 The film's budget amounted to $32 million.
 Ragtime was among thirty theatrical features that entered into an interim agreement with the Screen Actors Guild to avoid a production shutdown caused by an actors strike.

 Art director Patrizia Von Brandenstein described the transformation of East 11th Street between Avenues A and B into the backdrop for Evelyn's encounter with the street silhouette artist "Tateh" on Manhattan's Lower East Side.
 Carpenters and painters worked on this location due to a blend of existing period architecture and moderate commercial activity, choosing it over the more familiar and bustling Orchard Street.
 The production altered storefronts, replacing Spanish signage with Hebrew writing to better suit the historical context.
 To secure this location, the production agreed to donate "$5,000 to a community-sponsored project," along with the standard compensation for property owners.
 Additional arrangements included providing garage parking for contemporary cars and setting up a temporary "Ragtime Summer Camp" behind Kalish's Shoestore for over forty children who could not play on the street during filming.
 One address on the street was reverted to its original function as a livery stable to accommodate the production's fifteen horses, with inspection by the American Society for the Prevention of Cruelty to Animals.

 In Mount Kisco, New York, Von Brandenstein spent three months converting a fifteen-room Victorian home to represent the film's archetypical middle-class family setting.
 The transformation involved rebuilding porches, graveling the driveway, installing an antique kitchen, hanging hand-blocked period wallpaper, and adding a gazebo to evoke a turn-of-the-century ambiance.
 The production rented the home for $20,000 for a three-week shoot, investing an additional $40,000 in permanent improvements while accommodating the homeowners' preferences by removing any alterations they disliked.

 Music

-Composer Randy Newman crafted an original score to capture the mood of the film's historical period, avoiding the use of music from that era.
+Randy Newman crafted an original score to capture the mood of the film's historical period, avoiding the use of music from that era.
 The decision was influenced by the perception that most original recordings from the early 1900s were "too tinny or scratchy" for practical use.
 Tracking down pristine recordings would have required extensive research, leading Newman to choose the option of recreating popular music from that time.